MitchellCrean/Xaqios/DnD - Xaqios/Session Notes/Rough Session Notes (Nigh Unreadable until session 7)/Session 17.md

 - crystal emits some sort of dark image
 - gil and feinren move back and tarlo raises shield prepare to remove it, but...
 - rahkoriin pulls crystal out of the eye
-- as he snaps the crystal out of the eye, and fire that was supporting the pupil explodes out, dealing 24 damage, rahk takes 12, gil takes 24, tarlo takes 12
+- as he snaps the crystal out of the eye, and fire that was supporting the pupil explodes out, dealing 24 damage, rahk takes 12, gil takes 24, tarlo takes 12, fei takes 6
 - tarlo stabilises gilbert
 - rahkoriin notices the energy of the crystal is pointing towards the altar
 - altar is statue of pure stone, in centre is a hole, dwarvish, elvish and common writing, flaming red fire illuminates all the designs of the statue